College Grove (sports ground): History

 In May 1935, Wakefield RFC moved to the ground.
 For the next fifty-four years, until the demise of the cricket club, the two sports shared the pitch (the rugby pitch overlapping the edge of the cricket field), with no rugby access before mid-September and after the first weekend in April.

 Wakefield Harriers Athletic Club was based at the ground between 1937 and 1949.
 In July 1938, one of their meetings attracted 3,000 spectators.

 In 1947, the cricket club celebrated its centenary by holding a week long festival of sport which attracted 30,000 people including 7,000 for an athletic meeting.
 "So great was the in rush of spectators shortly after the start of the meeting that the gates had twice to be temporary closed pending a more equitable distribution of people inside the enclosure."

-In 1950, QEGS were allowed access to the ground for one afternoon per week.
+In 1950, Queen Elizabeth Grammar School (QEGS) were allowed access to the ground for one afternoon per week.

 The tennis club added two shale courts in 1953.
 In the early 1990s, the club sold the area by the tennis courts for housing.
 In 1955, the rugby club built a 220-seat stand, which remained in place until the current stand replaced it in 1984.
 The current structure originally seated 500 on wooden benches but these were later replaced by plastic tip up seats lowering the capacity.
 A year later, lights for rugby use were installed and in 1959 the clubhouse was extended – the current lounge.

 Sandal Hockey club moved to the ground in 1961 and, in 1965, a new tennis pavilion and changing rooms were built for £7,000.
 The addition of new sports prompted a change in the club name to Wakefield Sports Club (College Grove) Limited. £22,000 was spent in 1972 on two squash courts, rugby baths and changing rooms.
 Wakefield Rifle and Pistol club joined in 1975 and an additional two squash courts and rifle and pistol ranges were built at a cost of £36,000.

 Wakefield RFC's successful John Player cup run in 1976 saw the addition of temporary stands and record rugby crowds of 3,500.
 The rugby club mounted advertising boards around the rugby ground in 1977.
 A refurbishment of the club house took place in 1979 and, two years later, a glass-backed squash court and central heating were added at a cost of £36,000.
 In 1981/2, Community Industry helped upgrade the rugby terracing.
 In November 1986, Wakefield RFC switched on their new floodlights with a game against Moseley.
 Between February and November 1987, the rugby club converted a redundant squash court into two new rugby changing rooms, also adding a medical room, weights/gym and referee's rooms at a cost of £35,000, covered in part by a RFU loan repayable over 10 years and a £4,000 Sports Council loan repayable over 5 years.